-- Form I-361, Affidavit of Financial Support and Intent to Petition for Legal Custody of Public Law 97-359 Amerasian, executed by the sponsor with the evidence of financial ability required by that form.
+- 1. Form I-361, Affidavit of Financial Support and Intent to Petition for Legal Custody of Public Law 97-359 Amerasian, executed by the sponsor with the evidence of financial ability required by that form.
 Note that the original sponsor remains financially responsible for the Amerasian if any subsequent sponsor fails in this area; - 2.
-Copies of evidence showing that the sponsor is at least 21 years old and is a U.S. citizen or permanent resident; and - 3.
-Fingerprints of the sponsor taken by USCIS as part of the required biometric services.
+Copies of evidence showing that the sponsor is at least 21 years old and is a U.S. citizen or permanent resident.